ragsns/dockeronazure/exercises/ex7/README.md

 You can use Draft with any Docker image registry and any Kubernetes cluster, including locally.
 This exercise leverages the ACS Kubernetes cluster and Azure Container Registry (ACR) to create a live but secure developer pipeline.

-Finally, using Azure DNS you can expose that developer pipeline for others to see at a domain.

 Let's start by installing draft on the cluster as outlined in [https://github.com/Azure/draft/blob/master/docs/install.md](https://github.com/Azure/draft/blob/master/docs/install.md).

 ### Verify the version